kube-vip/kube-vip/docs/usage/EquinixMetal/index.md

 `alias kube-vip="docker run --network host --rm ghcr.io/kube-vip/kube-vip:v0.3.8"`

 ## Creating HA clusters in Equinix Metal

+export VIP= metal_EIP
+export INTERFACE=<interface>

+where metal_EIPis the elastci IP (EIP) address your requested via Metal's UI or API, for more informaiton on how to request a Metal's EIP, please see the following Equinix Metal document - https://metal.equinix.com/developers/docs/networking/elastic-ips/#elastic-ip-addresses and <interface> is the interface you announce your VIP from via BGP.
+By default it's lo:0 in Equinix Metal.

 ### Creating a manifest using the API